merondun/misc_research/caracals/README.md

 ## 3. Analyzing Trips

-We filter out any trips that last longer than 96 hours (4 days).
+I filter out any trips that last longer than 96 hours (4 days).
 We also calculate Spearman’s rank correlation between time and value (where value could be max distance, total distance, or duration), to determine whether these patterns change over the course of denning.

 | ID    | date start | time start | trip ID  | max dist (m) | total dist (m) | total hours |
 | ----- | ---------- | ---------- | -------- | ------------ | -------------- | ----------- |